itsmevjnk/HRngBackend/README.md

 ﻿# HRngBackend
 The backend component of HRng.
+Note that this does not contain any functions for Facebook operations; an operations module such as **HRngSelenium** is needed.

 ## Installation
 Build this project using Visual Studio or `dotnet` (refer to the solution's `README.md`).